maschmann/ocr-my-files/README.md

 |-- /processed # will have files, OCR'ed and moved from incoming
 |-- /done # renamed files from processed
 |-- /raw # backupped (unchanged) files from incoming
+|-- /config # configuration files like custom_cron or rename_config
 ```

 ## Configuration